Skip to main content

 In addition to physical mobility, all student mobility activities can be combined with virtual activities.
 Activities must take place abroad, in an EU Member State or in a third country associated to the Programme.

-Within Key Action KA1, there are also specific mobility activities for students in vocational education and training which can be applied for either individually or through a VET institution.
+Within Key Action KA1, there are also specific mobility activities for students in vocational education and training (VET) which can be applied for either individually or through a VET institution.
 The objectives of these actions are to improve the quality of initial and continuing vocational education and training in Europe, and to reinforce the European dimension of teaching and learning.

 Teacher mobility